About Disability Services

 The Disability Services Program provides services for students with disabilities at Wayne State College.
 Disability services are offered through the Holland Academic Success Center and include determination of eligibility for services, referral to appropriate resources and responses to requests for accommodations.
 Accommodations can include exam accommodations, recorded books and campus reader service, learning strategies, support/discussion groups, and screening and referral for evaluation.

-Students who are interested in learning more about these services are invited to contact the Holland Academic Success Center at 402-375-7496 for more information.
-Email questions to Julie Bose at email@example.com.
+Students who are interested in learning more about these services are invited to contact the Holland Academic Success Center at 402-375-7496, or email email@example.com for more information.

 Mission Statement and Office Functions

 The mission of the Wayne State College Disability Services Program is to assist students with disabilities in reducing physical, programmatic and attitudinal barriers that might otherwise impede a student's success at Wayne State.
 The goal of the WSC Disability Services Program is to provide students with disabilities with an equal opportunity to participate in the educational process and campus life of the college.
 The goal will be achieved through the provision of disability-related academic and personal support services.

 The core functions of Disability Services take into consideration an understanding of the diverse nature of the impact of disabilities within the educational environment as well as an understanding of the availability of college resources.
 The following three core functions of Disability Services have been identified.

 Determining Student Eligibility for Disability-Related Accommodations and Services